scratchfoundation/scratch-gui/README.md

     1. Make sure you have run `npm install`
     2. Run `npm link scratch-gui`
     3. Build or run the repository

-#### Using `npm run watch`

-Instead of `BUILD_MODE=dist npm run build`, you can use `BUILD_MODE=dist npm run watch` instead.
-This will watch for changes to your `scratch-gui` code, and automatically rebuild when there are changes.
-Sometimes this has been unreliable; if you are having problems, try going back to `BUILD_MODE=dist npm run build` until you resolve them.

 #### Oh no!
 It didn't work!